hvitoi/linux-docs/Packages/packages-arch.md

 - `base`: Minimal package set to define a basic Arch Linux installation
 - `base-devel`: Building tools
-- `linux-lts`: The Linux LTS kernel and modules (Optionally use linux for rolling releases)
+- `linux`: The Linux LTS kernel and modules
 - `linux-firmware`: Firmware files for Linux
-- `linux-lts-headers`: Headers and scripts for building modules for the LTS Linux kernel
+- `linux-headers`: Headers and scripts for building modules for the Linux kernel
 - `intel-ucode`: Stability and security updates for Intel CPUs
 - `bluez`: Daemons for the bluetooth protocol stack
 - `bluez-utils`: Development and debugging utilities for the bluetooth protocol stack
 - `mesa`: Open-source implementation of the OpenGL specification
-- `nvidia-lts`: NVIDIA drivers for linux-lts
+- `nvidia`: NVIDIA drivers
 - `nvidia-utils`: NVIDIA drivers utilities
 - `nvidia-settings`: Tool for configuring the NVIDIA graphics driver
 - `gnome`: GUI